peteroupc/html3dutil/tutorials/shapes.md

 ## Introduction <a id=Introduction></a>

-This article explains how my [HTML 3D Library](http://peteroupc.github.io/html3dutil) supports 3D shapes and how to use the library to create shapes, both built-in and custom shapes.
+This page explains how my [HTML 3D Library](http://peteroupc.github.io/html3dutil) supports 3D shapes and how to use the library to create shapes, both built-in and custom shapes.